Rare (Selena Gomez song): Chart performance

 "Rare" debuted and peaked at number thirty on the US Billboard Hot 100 following the release of the parent album and its accompanying music video.
 It later peaked at number 17 on the Mainstream Top 40 chart following its release as a radio single.

 The song also peaked within the top 40 on charts in Canada, Australia, Ireland, New Zealand, the United Kingdom, and Scotland.

 Music video

-The BRTHR-directed music video, released on January 10, 2020, accompanied the song's and album's release.
+The BRTHR-directed music video, released on January 10, 2020, accompanied the song and album's release.
 It features Gomez wandering in an ethereal world, laying on a spinning bed in a discotheque inspired room, and swimming in a pool.
 It was stated by Gomez that the music video was inspired by her philanthropic trip to Kenya months prior to the album release.

 The dress Gomez wore in the video was designed by AADNEVIK.

 Live performances

 On February 24, 2020, Gomez performed the song for the first time at the Village Studio.
 This live version was released for digital download and streaming on March 6, 2020.